cajunc2/cajunc2.github.io/src/other/lab/index.md

 ---
 layout: layout.njk
-title: The Lab
+title: Deep in the Lab
 ---
 # {{ title }}

 This is where the magic happens!
-Also the place to find small hardware and other miscellaneous things.
+Detailed repairs, small hardware projects, and other miscellaneous things.

 More to come soon...